On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 The next step in the planning process is to evaluate costs, benefits, and impacts of potential transit options.
 Building on a combination of multiple past and ongoing mobility, land use, and community studies, the project team will work with stakeholders to select a range of potential options for high capacity transit on Federal Boulevard from Floyd Avenue to 52nd Avenue.

-Denver Public Works is preparing improvements to Federal Boulevard between West 5th Avenue and Howard Place to improve safety and operations for multimodal travel.
+Denver’s Department of Transportation and Infrastructure (DOTI) has nearly completed improvements to Federal Boulevard between West 5th Avenue and Howard Place to improve safety and operations for multimodal travel.
 Preliminary design began in 2011, following the vision established in the city's Federal Boulevard Corridor Plan in 1995 and a study of Federal Boulevard between 5th Avenue and Howard Place.

 The city conducted a corridor study in 2018-19 to recommend multimodal and placemaking improvements for Hampden Avenue.